LukeShortCloud/rootpages/src/commands/package_managers.rst

-   "-p <PROGRAM>_<VERSION>", "specify the program and version name" "-f", "specify the original source code file to create a org.tar.gz archive from" "--createorig", "create an orgininal source tarball from the current directory" "--copyright", "specify a license to use for the program" "-r {old|dh7|cdbs}", "specify the format for rules to use"
+   "-p <PROGRAM>_<VERSION>", "specify the program and version name" "-f", "specify the original source code file to create a org.tar.gz archive from" "--createorig", "create an original source tarball from the current directory" "--copyright", "specify a license to use for the program" "-r {old|dh7|cdbs}", "specify the format for rules to use"